 Democratic leadership (often called participative leadership) is focused on the leader’s team and is characterized by decision making being shared across the team.
 In stark contrast to the autocratic leadership style, ideas are shared freely and open discussion is encouraged.

 Although discussion is encouraged it is the role of the leader to guide and direct these discussions, and ultimately make a decision as to which way to proceed.
 Democratic leaders expect their subordinates to have in-depth valuable experience and to be self-confident.
 Examples of democratic leaders include John F. Kennedy and Larry Page.

 - Decreased risk of catastrophic failure.
 As decisions are made with the involvement of the entire group, it provides a group check resulting in it being less likely for the leader to make a disastrous decision.

 - Slow decision making.
 By involving subordinates in decision making you can dramatically slow down decision making.
-This can be a real problem in situations where the organization needs to be turned around urgently, or where maintaining first mover advantage is necessary.
+This can be a real problem in situations where the organization needs to be turned around urgently, or where maintaining the first-mover advantage is necessary.

 - Over-dependence on the team.
-A danger of the democratic leadership style is that the leader can become over dependent on the group or hidden within the group, allowing the group to make the decisions.
-This can result in decisions being made which drift the organization towards it’s strategic goal rather than rapidly and purposely moving towards it’s goal.
+A danger of the democratic leadership style is that the leader can become overly dependent on the group or hidden within the group, allowing the group to make the decisions.
+This can result in decisions being made which drift the organization towards its strategic goal rather than rapidly and purposely moving towards its goal.

 - Collaboration burden.
 Leaders can become overly burdened with the overhead of ensuring experts meet and collaborate that they take their focus off key metrics and the urgent need to move towards the strategic vision.